wombleton/gitlaw-nz/acts/P/Public Audit Act 2001.md

 Trustees as defined in [section 2][147] of the Burial and Cremation Act 1964\.

 *   Schedule 1 Community trusts continued in existence by section 298 of the Local Government Act 2002: amended, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
+*   Schedule 1 Community trusts established or amalgamated under Part 3 of the Sale and Supply of Alcohol Act 2012: inserted, on 18 December 2013, by [section 417(1)][148] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).
-*   Schedule 1 Community trusts established or amalgamated under Part 9A of the Sale of Liquor Act 1989: inserted, on 1 October 2004, by [section 8(2)][148] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+*   Schedule 1 Community trusts established or amalgamated under Part 9A of the Sale of Liquor Act 1989: repealed, on 18 December 2013, by [section 417(1)][148] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).
 *   Schedule 1 Companies named in Schedule 4A of the Public Finance Act 1989: inserted, on 18 July 2013, by [section 57][117] of the Public Finance Amendment Act 2013 (2013 No 50)
 *   Schedule 1 Council-controlled organisations: inserted, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
 *   Schedule 1 Crown entities: amended, on 25 January 2005, by [section 200][149] of the Crown Entities Act 2004 (2004 No 115).
 *   Schedule 1 Educational bodies: inserted, on 25 January 2005, by [section 200][149] of the Crown Entities Act 2004 (2004 No 115).
 *   Schedule 1 Electricity trusts: repealed, on 8 August 2001, by [section 22(1)][150] of the Electricity Amendment Act 2001 (2001 No 40).
 *   Schedule 1 Intelligence and security departments: inserted, on 25 January 2005, by [section 37(1)][105] of the Public Finance Amendment Act 2004 (2004 No 113).
+*   Schedule 1 Licensing trusts constituted by section 185 of the Sale of Liquor Act 1989: repealed, on 18 December 2013, by [section 417(1)][148] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).
+*   Schedule 1 Licensing trusts constituted by section 234 of the Sale and Supply of Alcohol Act 2012: inserted, on 18 December 2013, by [section 417(1)][148] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).
 *   Schedule 1 Local authorities: amended, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
 *   Schedule 1 Local authority trading enterprises: repealed, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
 *   Schedule 1 Maori Trust Boards: repealed, on 16 September 2011, by [section 8(2)][151] of the Maori Trust Boards Amendment Act 2011 (2011 No 75).